laktek/SugarlessJS/README.md

 **Why the name Sugarless?**

-<del>It won't use a sugar coating to hide the original problem from you.</del>
+<del>Because it won't use a sugar coating to hide the original problem from you.</del>

-Actually, I coded the initial concept while listening to this catchy tune: http://www.youtube.com/watch?v=mj2n-xrwOo0
+_Actually, I coded the initial concept of this while listening to this catchy tune :) http://www.youtube.com/watch?v=mj2n-xrwOo0 _

 **Can I use Sugarless with NodeJS?**

 Yes.
 Sugarless is available as an NPM package.
 Also, check the sample node.js server written using Sugarless in examples.

 **How large is Sugarless?
-Does it have any dependencies**
+Does it have any dependencies?**

 Sugarless is a fairly small, self-contained library.
-The minified version is 2.64KB (1.04KB gzipped).
+The minified version is **2.64KB (1.04KB gzipped)**.

 **Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
 From where should I start?**